-To prolong the life of your wing and to keep the plastic reinforcements in the best possible condition it is very important to pack the wing carefully.
+To prolong the life of your wing and to keep the plastic reinforcements in the best possible condition it is advised to pack the wing carefully.
+You can fold the wing in the traditional method of half and half without damaging the leading edge plastics, however for maximum longevity we recommend folding the wing the concertina packing method as shown.

-Ozone recommends to use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not unnecessarily bent.
 Using an Ozone Saucisse or Saucisse light pack will help preserve the life of the wing and aid with the speed and ease of packing.